BrandonKenter/HomiTesting/README.md

 ![image](https://user-images.githubusercontent.com/91846668/136495775-895774a0-fdd0-4065-9073-a9ac1166b2b2.png)

-*Check if some error in libraries -> if yes, re-add the JARs which show error (we put the JARS in the project folder)
+*Check if some error in libraries -> if yes, re-add the JARs which show error

 (Download javax.mail.jar: http://tiny.cc/zn2kuz)